dhis2/developer-portal/docs/guides/general-plugin-guide.md

 }
 ```

-This plugin renders a field and a button that generates a custom ID.
-It reads the current value from `values` and updates it by calling `setFieldValue`.
+This plugin reads the current value from `values` and updates the form by calling `setFieldValue`.

 ![Minimal functional form field plugin example (Capture)](./assets/simple-form-field-plugin.gif)